 Appreciation

 The increase in a property’s value.
-This may be due to a number of factors, from a booming property market to recent home improvements or developments in the proximity of the property.
+This may be due to a number of factors, from a booming property market to recent home improvements or developments in the local neighbourhood.

 Arrangement fees

-Fees which may apply to signing a particular mortgage deal.
-These are usually payable up front or simply added to the final loan amount.
-However adding them to the loan increases your mortgage debt, and so it’s always cheaper over the long term to pay these as a lump sum at the time of purchase.
+Fees which may apply to signing up for a particular mortgage deal.
+These are usually payable up front, or in some cases can be added to the final loan amount.
+Be aware that adding them to the loan increases your mortgage debt and the amount of interest you’ll pay, so it’s always cheaper over the long term to pay these as up front.

 Base rate